zeemkr/ncpen/README.md

 an example use, see [ncepn example](https://github.com/zeemkr/ncpen_resources/tree/master/example_mortgage).

-(This research is funded by Julian Virtue Professorship from Center for Applied Research at Pepperdine Graziadio Business School and the National Research Foundation of Korea (NRF) funded by Korean government (No. 2017R1C1B2010113 and 2017R1D1A1B03031239).)
+(This research is funded by Julian Virtue Professorship from Center for Applied Research at Pepperdine Graziadio Business School and the National Research Foundation of Korea.)

 **Authors**